ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221116 Domestic Water Piping.md

    1. Manufacturers Standardization Society of the Valve and Fittings Industry, Inc. (MSS)
    1. SP-43 - Wrought Stainless Steel Butt-Welding Fittings.
    1. National Sanitation Foundation (NSF)
+1. SUBMITTALS
-1. SUBMITTALS*   1.
-See Division 22 sections of the Specifications.
+	1. See Division 22 sections of the Specifications.
    1. Submit Product Data on the following:
       1. Underground piping materials.
    1. Aboveground piping materials.